Conflux-Chain/js-conflux-sdk/README.md

 </script>
 ```

-From `v2.0` the exported class to browser window name change from Conflux to `TreeGraph`
+From `v2.0` the exported class to browser window name changed from Conflux to `TreeGraph`

 Or you can use public CDN links: